thimpat/to-esm/README.md

 }
 ```

-[MY_VAR] uses the Computed property names feature of ES2015, specifically known at runtime.
+[MY_VAR] uses the Computed property names feature of ES2015, known explicitly at runtime.
 Therefore, we let the user do the Name Export instead of assuming.